ni/niveristand-scan-engine-ethercat-custom-device/README.md

 ## Scan Engine Custom Device ##

 **Scan Engine Custom Device**  allows users to easily read scanned I/O from C series modules located in a CompactRIO or NI 9144 EtherCAT chassis.
 The add-on also supports custom FPGA personalities to be used with a 9144 chassis.
+From version 4.3 there is also support for generic EtherCAT slaves (PDO only).

 ### LabVIEW Version ###